jsheunis/fairly-big-catalog-workflow/README.md

 catalog from a hierarchy of (distributed) DataLad datasets.
 It uses the functionality of DataLad and several DataLad extensions.

+It was inspired by the [FAIRly big processing workflow](https://github.com/psychoinformatics-de/fairly-big-processing-workflow), which was also built using DataLad.

 ## Workflow options